-Recently, Landry has ventured into new collaborations in drama and choreography.
-He contributed music to Lake Placcid, Maccountant, Rubber Peacock, and the EP Naive Melodies, in collaboration with Little Green Pig Theatrical Concern; the Manbites Dog Theater productions of Paris 76 and The Best of Enemies, the theater's biggest hit of 2013-14; The Undergrounders, a 2015 piece by choreographer Stacy Thomas Wolfson; and served as musical director for Duke University's productions of Bob: a Life in Five Acts and Jacques Brel is Alive and Well and Living in Paris.
+In North Carolina Landry has ventured into collaborations in drama and choreography, contributing music to Lake Placcid, Maccountant, Rubber Peacock, and the EP Naive Melodies; the Manbites Dog Theater productions of Paris 76 and The Best of Enemies; and The Undergrounders (2015) by choreographer Stacy Thomas Wolfson.
+He also served as musical director for Duke University's productions of Bob: a Life in Five Acts and Jacques Brel is Alive and Well and Living in Paris.
 The latter featured The LL Orchestra, a group of central NC pros led by LL.

 LL's most recent digital single, a cover of Harry Nillson's "Lifeline," is streaming now on iTunes, Spotify and everywhere else your favorite music lives online.